Arison7/MessagerApi/README.md

 ## Test Based Development

-This project utilizes Unity Testing to ensure the robustness and reliability of its backend models.
+This project utilizes Unit Testing to ensure the robustness and reliability of its backend models.
 The comprehensive suite of tests can be explored in the [`main/tests.py`](main/tests.py) file.
 These tests play a crucial role in validating the functionality of our models, contributing to the overall stability and performance of the project.

 ## WebSocket Communication